YMCA Peace Week: November 16 to 23, 2024

 YMCA of Southwestern Ontario Peace Medals

-Each year, the YMCA of Southwestern Ontario honours local Peacemakers across the region with a YMCA Peace Medal.
+Each year, YMCA of Southwestern Ontario honours local Peacemakers across the region with a YMCA Peace Medal.

 YMCA Peace Medals are presented to individuals or groups who, without any special resources, status, wealth or position, demonstrate a commitment to the values of PEACE through contributions made within their local, national, or global community.